Muhammed-Abinsaj/In-Vehicle-Coupon-Recommendation/README.md

 # In-Vehicle-Coupon-Recommendation

-Stage 1 - Exploratory Data Analysis
+#Stage 1 - Exploratory Data Analysis
-Stage 1 is a next step that we focused on gathering insights from statistical views.
+#Stage 1 is a step that focused on gathering insights from statistical views.

-What we have done on this stage:
+#What have done on this stage:

-Descriptive Analysis
+#Descriptive Analysis
-Univariate Analysis
+#Univariate Analysis
-Multivariate Analysis
+#Multivariate Analysis
-Business Insight As Business Recommendation
+#Business Insight As Business Recommendation